 “…with reference to the potential interests of a person who either does or does not exist” (Benatar, p.
 30).

-In this case, Benatar is considering some kind of disjunctive, Schrödinger-style existence.
-This is also not actual non-existence.
+In this case, Benatar is considering some kind of disjunctive, Schrödinger-style existence: a state of either existing or not.
+That disjunction is not actual non-existence.

 “…pain, disappointment, anxiety, grief, and death….None of this befalls the non-existent“ (Benatar, p.
 29).

 This one is interesting.
 The claim seems to be that there exists some non-existent stuff and that certain things cannot befall that stuff.
-Now, part of this claim about “non-existent” stuff could be somewhat correct: stuff that does not exist cannot be the victim of pain, disappointment, and the rest.
+Now, part of this claim about “non-existent” stuff is obviously correct: stuff that does not exist cannot be the victim of pain, disappointment, and the rest.
 Of course not.
 It doesn’t exist.
 That’s platitudinous.
 However, we cannot accept the implication that the non-existent exist.
 That’d be a contradiction.

 There are also times in which Benatar makes a series of claims about counterfactual non-existence and then, at the end, suggests that those claims apply to actual non-existence as well.